-Tesla’s stock price rose sevenfold in 2020, a year many people stopped driving.
+Tesla’s stock price rose sevenfold in 2020.
 It is now the fifth highest valued American company and by far the world’s highest valued car company.

 Whether or not this market valuation is warranted, Tesla’s cars have a snag: their battery packs weigh ~1200 pounds.
 That’s a lot of weight that each Tesla Model S has to carry around.
 By way of comparison, an entire Renault Twizy electric car weighs 1000 pounds, including a 200-pound battery.